Shinnosuke Abe: As a manager

+Abe was arrested on May 25, 2026, on suspicion of assaulting his daughter.
+He was released shortly after midnight the following day and, later that same day, held a press conference at which he announced his resignation as manager of the Yomiuri Giants.
+According to reports, Abe became angry after reprimanding his daughters, who had been arguing, and being talked back to by the elder daughter.
+He then grabbed her by the collar and threw her to the ground.
+Subsequently, the elder daughter sought advice from ChatGPT and was advised to contact child consultation services.
+After she made the report, the child consultation center notified the police, which ultimately led to Abe's arrest.
+According to the daughter, claims that she had been punched or kicked by her father are false, and she did not expect that the police would actually become involved.

 International career

 He was selected Japan national baseball team at the 1997 Intercontinental Cup, 1999 Asian Baseball Championship, 2000 Summer Olympics, 2007 Asian Baseball Championship, 2008 Summer Olympics, 2009 World Baseball Classic, 2012 exhibition games against Cuba and 2013 World Baseball Classic.

 Also, he was selected Nippon Professional Baseball All-Stars at the 2004 MLB Japan All-Star Series and the 2006 MLB Japan All-Star Series.
 On November 16, 2018, he was selected Yomiuri Giants roster at the 2018 MLB Japan All-Star Series exhibition game against MLB All-Stars.